robfalck/POEMs/POEM_011.md

     * Add recording of inputs, outputs, and residuals to Problem.
 Add recording of outputs and residuals to Driver
 * PR #7
     * Add recording of record_abs_error, record_rel_error, and record_solver_residuals to Problem
+* PR #8
+    * Add system options for all systems in the model to all case recording files

  Update the format_version value in the case recording file as needed.